Superman: Unifying Skeleton and Vision for Human Motion Perception and Generation: Experiment

 Our unified model, Superman, was evaluated on three human motion tasks: 3D Pose Estimation (PE), Motion Prediction (MP), and Motion In-Betweening (MIB).
 As shown in Tabs.~\ref{tab:main results, all},~\ref{tab:main results, pe, h36m}, and~\ref{tab:main results, 3dpw}, our model demonstrates state-of-the-art (SOTA) performance on both the standard benchmark (Human3.6M~\cite{ionescu2013h36m}) and generalization tests (3DPW~\cite{von2018_3dpw}).

 \textbf{Performance on Human3.6M.} In the comprehensive evaluation (Tab.~\ref{tab:main results, all}), our model surpassed all baselines under both paradigms.
-On the pose estimation task, compared to traditional multi-task models (which use a ``RGB$\to$2D$\to$3D'' paradigm), Superman achieved 51.61 MPJPE and 39.41 N-MPJPE, the lowest of all models.
-Compared to LLM/MLLM-based models (which use a ``RGB$\to$3D'' paradigm), Superman also secured the best performance with 61.39 MPJPE and 44.90 N-MPJPE.
-In the action-specific N-MPJPE breakdown (Tab.~\ref{tab:main results, pe, h36m}), Superman achieved the lowest error in most of the 15 action categories.
-On the motion prediction and in-betweening tasks, our model also achieves state-of-the-art performance.
+Compared to traditional multi-task models (which use a ``RGB$\to$2D$\to$3D'' paradigm), Superman achieved the lowest errors of all models.
+Compared to LLM/MLLM-based models (which use a ``RGB$\to$3D'' paradigm), Superman also secured the best performance with the lowest MPJPE/N-MPJPE.
+In the action-specific N-MPJPE breakdown (Tab.~\ref{tab:main results, pe, h36m}), Superman achieved the lowest error in most of the action categories.

 \textbf{Generalization on 3DPW.} To evaluate the model's ability to generalize to unseen data, we conduct a zero-shot test on the 3DPW dataset; all models are trained only on Human3.6M and tested on 3DPW.
 As shown in Tab.~\ref{tab:main results, 3dpw}, Superman demonstrates exceptional generalization on both motion tasks, outperforming all baseline models by a significant margin.
 Fig.~\ref{fig:viz mp 3dpw} provides qualitative validation for this, showing our model generating more accurate future poses than the current SoTA baseline~\cite{wang2024sic}.
-On motion in-betweening (MIB), our model achieved an average error of 60.68, again far surpassing the best traditional model (103.97 for Skeleton-in-Context) and other LLM/MLLM models (180.10 or higher).
+On motion in-betweening (MIB), our model achieved an average error of 60.68, again far surpassing the best traditional model and other LLM/MLLM models.
 These results confirm that our model not only excels on the benchmark dataset but also possesses superior robustness and generalization capabilities when handling unseen ``in-the-wild'' data.